 Look at that superb artwork!

 The card is 16/12 cm and protected with tissue paper tied with a golden string.
-I wonder which signature is the artist’s?
+I wonder which signature is that of the artist?

 While the lucky Frenchmen went home to France, one of the Frenchmen from Teschen wrote to his mates in another Arbeitskommand to feign illness, to come to Teschen where a Serb doctor would help them get repatriated.
 The Gestapo intercepted that letter, the kind Oberartzt was immediately dismissed and Dad put in prison on 4 July 1942, accused of trying to stage an insurrection in the camp and being an open enemy of Grossdeutschland.
 This would have grave consequences for Dad.